vdanyliv/widget/README.md

 Light version of poll widget.
-Writed using only poor js, without any additional libs like jQuery, etc..
+Writed using only pure js, without any additional libs like jQuery, etc..
 </br>
 <b>How to run:</b>
 <ul>